intuinno/academic-homepage/content/post/research-in-hdilab.md

 Hello,

-My name is Deokgun Park and I lead Human Data Interaction Lab (HDILab) in the [Computer Science Engineering Department at the University of Texas at Arlington](https://cse.uta.edu/).
+My name is Deokgun Park and I lead Human Data Interaction Lab (HDILab) in the [Department of Computer Science & Engineering at the University of Texas at Arlington](https://cse.uta.edu/).
-In this article, I will explain what problems we are solving at HDILab.
+In this article, I will explain the problems we are solving at HDILab.
 In Human Data Interaction Lab, we are studying **artificial general intelligence (AGI)**.

-Many students already have an idea about what artificial intelligence (AI) is.
+Many students already have an idea about artificial intelligence (AI).
 But artificial general intelligence or AGI might be a new term.
 So let's start with what AGI is.

 ### Clarifying AI and AGI

-Since Marvin Minsky and other researchers gathered at [Dartmouth College in Hanover in 1956](https://en.wikipedia.org/wiki/Dartmouth_workshop), the goal of AI was building a machine that can do many tasks like humans.
+Since Marvin Minsky and other researchers gathered at [Dartmouth College in Hanover in 1956](https://en.wikipedia.org/wiki/Dartmouth_workshop), the goal of AI was to build a machine that can do many tasks like humans.
 But after experiencing a few AI winters, the academic focus shifted to building models to perform a single application because it was more tractable.
 This approach has been frequently called machine learning (ML).
 It is said that one of the reason ML has been coined was to [avoid mentioning AI in the proposal during the AI winters](https://en.wikipedia.org/wiki/AI_winter).
 It was successful, and we achieved many advances in specific applications such as image classification, machine translation, self-driving car, or playing Go game.
 And the term AI became hot again.

 But we still lack an idea about how we can build a general-purpose AI which appears in Hollywood movies or general public associates with.
 Because most of the current AI research is application-specific, we need another term for the original general purpose agent.
 It has been rephrased many times, including